A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

     - Be aware that Lucrecia has several **incapacitation** effects, and you need to use these carefully as these have full effect on lower-level PCs
     - The lamias will use deception and disguise as they see fit (and they have had lots of practice and enjoy doing it).
 Create or choose a deception that will resonate with your players or you feel you can roleplay well.
 Some examples:
       - If Kaven is with the party they will weave him into the deception by using his name as they recognize him from The Paradise
+      - Lucrecia might also thank the black arrows (or Jakardros personally if someone uses his name) for conveniently leading the patrol away from the fort on the day of the attack
       - If they are aware of the parties approach the Lamias could be in human form posing as black arrows using the humanoid form and illusory disguise spells.
         - They claim that any black arrows accompanying the party are either imposters or deserters (except Kaven) as best fits the circumstance.
         - They say they are holed up in here as they were driven back by the ogres and they are grateful to be rescued.